Objective comparison of methods to decode anomalous diffusion: Results

 The inference of the exponent $\alpha$ is the most popular way to quantify anomalous diffusion and 13 teams participated in T1 of the AnDi Challenge (Fig.~\ref{fig:task1}a-c).
 We observed a rather large spread of performances, but for each dimension we could identify a cluster of four top methods with comparable performance, scoring better than the rest.
 Three methods (\team{e}, \team{g}, and \team{l}) were consistently part of the top group in all dimensions.
 All top teams used machine-learning approaches: teams \team{e}, \team{g}, \team{j}, and \team{m} applied them to raw or simply pre-processed trajectories; teams \team{f} and \team{l} used statistical features as inputs.
 All these methods, except \team{l} and \team{j}, were based on a length-specific training.

 Besides the overall ${\rm MAE}$, Fig.~\ref{fig:task1}a-c also shows the performance obtained for specific diffusion models (colors within bars) by all participating teams.
 In Fig.~\ref{fig:task1}d-g, the methods are compared with the simple fitting of the TA-MSD, used as a baseline method (\hyperlink{sec:methods_h}{Methods}, ``Alternative and baseline estimators'').
 Most methods perform better than TA-MSD.
-As expected, the fit of the TA-MSD shows better performance on ergodic (FBM) and ultra-weakly non-ergodic (LW) rather than on (weakly) non-ergodic models (CTRW, ATTM, and SBM), for which TA-MSD and EA-MSD have different exponents (Fig.~\ref{fig:task1}d and Fig.~\ref{fig:T1_allMAE}).
-Interestingly, the top performing methods do not suffer from this limitation and provide similar ${\rm MAE}$ for all the models, with exception of the ATTM (short ATTM trajectories might not undergo any change of diffusion coefficient and, therefore, result indistinguishable from pure Brownian motion, impacting the final performance).
+As expected, the fit of the TA-MSD shows better performance on ergodic (FBM) and ultra-weakly non-ergodic (LW) rather than on (weakly) non-ergodic models (CTRW, ATTM, and SBM), for which TA-MSD and EA-MSD have different scaling exponents (Fig.~\ref{fig:task1}d and Supplementary Fig.~\ref{fig:T1_allMAE}).
+Interestingly, the top performing methods do not suffer from this limitation and provide similar ${\rm MAE}$ for all the models, with exception of the ATTM (short ATTM trajectories might not undergo any change of diffusion coefficient and, therefore, the result is indistinguishable from pure Brownian motion, impacting the final performance).
 As an example, in Fig.~\ref{fig:task1}e, we show a 2D histogram of the predicted exponent vs the ground truth for the best-in-class method (team \team{m}) and the TA-MSD (upper inset) in 1D.
-As most of the top-scoring methods (Fig.~\ref{fig:T1_1D_all2dhist}, Fig.~\ref{fig:T1_2D_all2dhist}, and Fig.~\ref{fig:T1_3D_all2dhist}), the best-in-class method achieves similar performance over the whole range of $\alpha$, whereas TA-MSD has a lower accuracy for $\alpha\simeq 0.5$ to $1$.
-In addition, the method of team \team{m} (similarly to other top methods, (Figs.~\ref{fig:T1_1D_bias}, ~\ref{fig:T1_2D_bias}, and~\ref{fig:T1_3D_bias})) does not show any bias, whereas the TA-MSD systematically underestimates the value of $\alpha$ as a consequence of localization error~\cite{martin2002apparent, kepten2015guidelines} (Fig.~\ref{fig:task1}e, lower inset).
+As most of the top-scoring methods (Supplementary Fig.~\ref{fig:T1_1D_all2dhist}, Supplementary Fig.~\ref{fig:T1_2D_all2dhist}, and Supplementary Fig.~\ref{fig:T1_3D_all2dhist}), the best-in-class method achieves similar performance over the whole range of $\alpha$, whereas TA-MSD has a lower accuracy for $\alpha\simeq 0.5$ to $1$.
+Obtaining precise predictions for $\alpha\simeq 1$ is particularly relevant, since the correct assessment of the exponent in this regime would further allow the discrimination between normal and anomalous diffusion.
+In addition, the method of team \team{m} (similarly to other top methods, (Supplementary Fig.~\ref{fig:T1_1D_bias}, Supplementary Fig.~\ref{fig:T1_2D_bias}, and Supplementary Fig.~\ref{fig:T1_3D_bias})) does not show any bias, whereas the TA-MSD systematically underestimates the value of $\alpha$ as a consequence of localization error~\cite{martin2002apparent, kepten2015guidelines} (Fig.~\ref{fig:task1}e, lower inset).